Donald Trump’s Abrupt Hair Color Change After Presidential Election Sparks Viral Interest, Mockery Online

 — Jonathan Capehart (@CapehartJ) November 13, 2020

-Yahoo Entertainment speculated what could have caused the shift in color, noting that it could have been a reaction to the stress of the election coming to an uneasy and unclear conclusion, taking four days before networks finally called the race for Biden.
+Yahoo Entertainment speculated about what could have caused the shift in color, noting that it could have been a reaction to the stress of the election coming to an uneasy and unclear conclusion, taking four days before networks finally called the race for Biden.

 “Perhaps the president’s most recent gray look was a consequence of lighting, dark stage makeup, an ashier dye or age (when he was elected in 2016, President Trump, then-70, was the oldest president to take office),” the report noted.

 “Stress could also cause hair to turn gray, as Harvard University researchers discovered in a January study conducted on mice, due to hair follicle damage caused by the physiological ‘flight-or-flight’ response.”

 Trump has not publicly acknowledged the results of the race, maintaining that he should have won and that his opponent benefitted from widespread fraud.
 Critics say that he has not backed these claims with evidence.
 Trump appears to have found ways to de-stress during this time, taking to his company’s golf course in Virginia several times to hit the links.

-Trump’s famously coiffed hairdo has always been a topic of interest, including longstanding speculation about whether a bald spot may be underneath.
+Trump’s famous hairdo has always been a topic of interest, including longstanding speculation about whether a bald spot may be underneath.
 As The Inquisitr reported, the former real estate mogul and star of The Apprentice took great lengths to keep it looking good, with an extensive report on his taxes revealing that he spent tens of thousands of dollars on hairdressing.

-“Even while declaring losses, he has managed to enjoy a lavish lifestyle by taking tax deductions on what most people would consider personal expenses, including residences, aircraft and $70,000 in hairstyling for television,” noted the report from The New York Times (via the Guardian).
+“Even while declaring losses, he has managed to enjoy a lavish lifestyle by taking tax deductions on what most people would consider personal expenses, including residences, aircraft and $70,000 in hairstyling for television,” noted the report from The New York Times, via the Guardian.